Keyboard shortcuts

 json_schemaPath to a JSON Schema (draft 2020-12) file relative to the schema that declares the entity.
 When present, Mergeway derives field definitions from the JSON Schema and you can omit the fields block.

 dataOptional array of inline records.
 Each entry needs to contain the identifier field and follows the same schema rules as external data files.
+This block cannot be used when identifier: $path because inline records do not have file paths.

 Add description anywhere you need extra context.
 Entities accept it alongside identifier, and each field definition supports its own description value.